OpenPaymentNetwork/FerlySite/backend/Sphinx/authorization.rst

         **If successful, the response body will be a JSON object with the following attribute:**
             ``profile_id``
                 This is the id of a registered profile.
-This field will only have data if the user is already registered and should be logged in instead of completing registration.

         If unsuccessful, the response body is a JSON object with one of the following attributes:
             ``invalid``